-I don’t add any sweetener to these broiled bananas, because it’s unnecessary – bananas are very sweet, and broiling them brings out that sweetness.
+I actually don’t add any sweetener to these broiled bananas, because it’s unnecessary.
+Bananas are very sweet, and broiling them brings out that sweetness.

-To cut on the sweetness and make this into a more balanced, nutritious snack, I like to spoon the hot broiled bananas over thick, creamy Greek yogurt.
+To balance out their sweetness and make this into a more balanced, nutritious snack, I like to spoon the hot broiled bananas over thick, creamy Greek yogurt, as shown in the photos.
 Mmmm tasty!

 - 1 teaspoon plus one tablespoon melted unsalted butter

 - 1 large ripe banana sliced crosswise into 1/4-inch slices

 - 1 cup plain Greek yogurt

 - Position oven rack 4 inches below the broiler, and heat the broiler on high.